NorwegianVeterinaryInstitute/NVIpackager/README.md

 #### Create a NVIverse package skeleton

-To set up a package skeleton you can follow the following procedure:
+To set up a package skeleton you can use the following procedure:

 1. Create a repository for the package at the NorwegianVeterinaryInstitute’s GitHub account.
 Give the repository